Women in the American Revolution: Migration to the North

-Following the war, significant numbers of African American women and men relocated to Nova Scotia and the British Caribbean.
+Following the war, significant numbers of African American women and men relocated to Nova Scotia and the British West Indies.
 While many moved with their Loyalist masters, others relocated independently.
 For example, enslaved women living in Philadelphia, rather than waiting for their husbands to return from fighting for the colonists, left with the British who progressively departed in the early 1780s.
 These African American women moved of their own accord to Great Britain, Nova Scotia, and the West Indies –in search of a better life.

 Another way that black women in the North tried to empower themselves and their children after the Revolution was through education.
 Early black women's organizations were local efforts to support their children's access to schooling.
 For example, Dinah Chase Whipple, a young widow, and mother of seven founded the Ladies African Charitable Society of Portsmouth in New Hampshire.
 The Ladies Society was "a highly practical undertaking designed to provide financial backing for a school two sisters-in-law ran out of their home".

 Although the rhetoric of the Revolution brought much promise of change, that promise was largely unfulfilled for African Americans, especially African American women.
 Most women's status did not change appreciably.
 If anything, family life became more unstable in the south and, although slavery was gradually abolished in the north, economic opportunities and family stability slowly diminished in urban areas.
 However, black women contributed significantly on both the Patriot and Loyalist sides, and have thus far gone unheralded.

 A few exceptions include Phillis Wheatley, an enslaved woman in Boston who became the first African American published poet; Mammy Kate of Georgia, who saved the life of Stephen Heard by smuggling him out of a British prison in a laundry basket; and Sally St. Clair of South Carolina, a woman of African and French ancestry, who passed as a man and served as a gunner in the Continental Army until she was killed in action during the siege of Savannah.